 - the day, month and year of the conclusion of the contract.

 The insurance applicant and the insurer may agree upon other particulars related to insurance in the insurance contract.

-For those clauses in the insurance contract that exempt the insurer from liability, the insurer must give the applicant sufficient warning about those clauses in the insurance application form, the insurance policy or any other insurance certificate, and expressly explain the contents of those clauses to the applicant in writing or orally; if the insurer fails to give a warning or explicit explanation thereof, those exemption clauses shall not be effective.
-Notably, the PRC Civil Code, which came into effect on 1 January 2021, brings about some changes regarding the validity of standard clauses.
-Article 496 of the PRC Civil Code provides that apart from standard terms that exempt or reduce the insurer's liability, other standard terms that the insurer provided to the applicant but failed to conclude in line with its duty of utmost good faith and that carry a significant interest for the other party will also not be effective.
+For those clauses in the insurance contract that exempt the insurer from liability, the insurer must give sufficient warning to the applicant of said clauses in the insurance application form, the insurance policy or any other insurance certificate, and expressly explain the contents of those clauses to the applicant in writing or orally; if the insurer fails to give a warning or explicit explanation thereof, those exemption clauses shall be of no effect.
+The PRC Civil Code, which came into effect on 1 January 2021, brings about some changes with regard to the validity of standard clauses.
+Article 496 of the PRC Civil Code provides that besides standard terms that exempt or reduce the insurer's liability, other standard terms that the insurer provided to the applicant but failed to conclude in line with its duty of utmost good faith, and that carry a significant interest for the other party, will also be of no effect.

 iii Interpreting the contract